-- \sim When the engine oil level is in area $oldsymbol{\Lambda}$ of the engine oil level viewer: - Do not add engine oil. - When the engine oil level is in area B of the engine oil level viewer: - Engine oil can be added. - When the engine oil level is in area of the engine oil level viewer: - Add engine oil. ( p.
-182)
+- \sim When the engine oil level is in area \mathbf{A} of the engine oil level viewer: - Do not add engine oil. - " When the engine oil level is in area B of the engine oil level viewer: - Engine oil can be added. - When the engine oil level is in area of the engine oil level viewer:

-19.2 Changing the engine oil and filter, cleaning the oil screens 4
+19.2 Changing the engine oil and oil filter, cleaning the oil screens 4

-Danger of scalding Engine oil and gear oil get very hot when the motorcycle is ridden.
+Danger of scalding Engine and gear oil get very hot when the motorcycle is ridden.

-Wear appropriate protective clothing and safety gloves.
-In case of burns, rinse immediately with lukewarm water.
+- Wear suitable protective clothing and safety gloves. - In the event of scalding, rinse the area affected immediately with lukewarm water.

-- Oil, grease, filters, fuel, cleaners, brake fluid, etc., should be disposed of as stipulated in applicable regulations.
+Dispose of oils, grease, filters, fuel, cleaning agents, brake fluid, etc., correctly and in compliance with the applicable regulations.

-Remove the engine guard. ( p.
-122)
+Remove the engine guard. (♠ p.
+128)

-- Stand the motorcycle on its side stand on a horizontal surface. - Place a suitable container under the engine. - Remove the oil drain plugs 1 with the magnets, 0-rings, and oil screens.
+- Stand the motorcycle on its side stand on a horizontal surface. - Place a suitable container under the engine. - Remove oil drain plugs 1 with the magnets, O-rings, and oil screens.

 - Remove screws 2.
-Remove the oil filter cover 3 with the O-ring.
+Remove oil filter cover 3 with the O-ring.